Generate Vertical Sections

 5. Enter the Sections length (m)—The length of section.

-4. Select Drillholes to be displayed on the vertical section.
+4. Select Drillholes to display on the vertical section.

 6. If required, enter the Vertical Exaggeration.
 Default: 1

-8. Select whether to Add Section Template Layers (adds the section template layers to the section default on).
+8. Select whether to Add Section Template Layers.
+Adds the section template layers to the section.
+Default: Checked.

 1. Enter the Number of Sections—The number of sections to be produced.